|Distance||286 miles (461 km)|

 There is a single direct bus between London Victoria and Dublin every day of the week.
 Buses leave in the evening and travel during the night, arriving in Dublin just before breakfast.

 Departure Station: All buses from London to Dublin will depart from the same place: London Victoria bus Station.
 London's biggest international and inter-city bus hub, the bus Station is easily accessible from every neighbourhood in the capital.
 Travellers can take suburban trains to Victoria, local buses, or express buses from London's airports.
 But the best way to get to bus departures is via the London Underground.
 The District, Circle, and Victoria Lines all stop at nearby Victoria.
 From there, it's a 10 minute walk to the bus terminal.

 Arrival Station: Buses from London to Dublin stop at a couple of places, and they are some distance apart.
 Firstly, passengers can alight at the Port of Dublin.
 Around 3 miles east of the city center, the Port stop is handy for those taking onward ferries or visiting eastern suburbs.
 However, those heading to central Dublin should stay on the bus and alight at Busaras.
 Busaras is located at the heart of the city, and is near the train station as well, allowing travellers to transfer to other Irish destinations with ease.

-Passengers board the bus most frequently from London Victoria, which is located around 1 mile (s) / 1 km away from the city center, and they get off the bus at Dublin, Merrion Square, located 0 mile (s) / 0 km away from the city center.
+Passengers board the bus most frequently from London, Victoria Coach Station, which is located around 2.1 miles (3.4 km) away from the city centre, and they get off the bus at Dublin, Burgh Quay (Coach Station), located 1.6 miles (2.5 km) away from the city centre.